maryamnuri/income-group-estimation-using-iproperty/README.md

 ## Data
 #### 1. Johor_Address.csv
-This data is a dummy address contains for 45 users with.
+This data is a dummy address contains for 45 users with home address.
 All addresses are Johor residential address with latitude and longitude details extracted from Google Maps.

  #### 2. scraped_data.csv
 This is the iproperty scraped data of Johor residential address for sales.